janul/chapter10-review/chapter10.md

 campuses.
 Higher education was also an early adopter of SAML federations.
 In the U.S., InCommon (https://incommon.org) has approximately 1000 members:
 700 universities and 300 web sites.
-InCommon also has an interfederation agreement with Edugain.
+InCommon also has an interfederation agreement with eduGAIN.
 Government, defense, pharmaceutical and automotive industries also have created supply chain SAML federations.

 ![Figure 10-2 - Federation and Interfederation trust](./hub_and_spoke_trust.png)